 When you are designing a color scheme for your home put the color chips on a flat surface and look at them from overhead.
 Do they all relate?
 Do they look like they are in the same family?
 This is how they will transition from room to room.
 Make sure it’s perfect before you start to paint.
 Sample the color out and make sure you view the color chip in the room in which it belongs.

 Using pink paint colors in your home?
 Be extremely careful with these hues!!
 They will look very strange next to your beige carpet or your kitchen tile that probably has a yellow undertone.
 Sample and check these hues carefully in all lighting conditions throughout the day.

 Want your room warm and cozy?
-Choose a #color palette that has yellow undertones. photo by CR Laine Furniture
+Choose a color palette that has yellow undertones.

 Oh boy!
 Be really careful when you seek the advice of the “color consultants” in the paint stores.
 They will more than likely recommend colors that are safe and generic which just spells out boring to me.
 They are really there to sell paint not provide you with the best color suggestions that a Professional will.

-Keep in mind the there are large sample available for you to view your color.
-You can also paint them out on sample boards but the it’s less messy and more fun to have all those great color swatches.
+Keep in mind the there are large samples available for you to view your color.
+You can also paint them out on sample boards but then it’s less messy and more fun to have all those great color swatches.
 When you’re done with them, give them to the kids to cut up and reuse for their arts and crafts projects.

 Super easy paint tip!
 Pick a color right from your bedding and put it on your wall.
 It’s elementary my Dears!